 Description

-triangular flippers with a pointed tip.
-It has a black or brownish gray back and a creamy white underside, and it has a dark streak runs from its lower jaw to its flipper.
+triangular flippers with pointed tips.
+It has a black or brownish-gray back, and a creamy white underside.
+It has a dark streak runs from its lower jaw to its flipper.
 Its sides are marked with

 an hourglass or crisscross pattern of